-Oscar Delp: Georgia continues to feverishly recruit its top 2022 TE target
+Oscar Delp: Georgia continues its daily recruiting of its top 2022 TE target

 “Definitely,” Delp said.
 “I mean I haven’t released anything because I want to wait until I get out there and get on visits so I can really cut my list down.
 But I mean I’ve got a good idea of maybe eight to 10 schools that if I really made a list right now, that I know would be on it.
 And I mean those schools are some of those that would be on it.”

-He will take as many unofficial as he can.
+He will take as many unofficials as he can.
 Delp wants to experience the recruiting process.
-He has not yet as his recruiting really took off with a hot start to his junior year last fall.
+He has not yet as his recruiting exploded a hot start to his junior year last fall.

 “I’ve heard from some recruits like [2021 Georgia signee] Dylan Fairchild that have really helped me through this process,” Delp said.
 “He already went through it before and he was like ‘Once you step on campus at the right campus then you will know where home is.’
 So I mean I’m kind of going by that where I need to get out there before I make any decisions.”